 Empty Listed by thegentlemen Ransomware Group

-On June 8, 2026, the ransomware group known as thegentlemen added Spanish architecture and construction firm Empty to its leak site, confirming that internal files had been exfiltrated from the Madrid-based company.
+On June 8, 2026, the ransomware group known as thegentlemen added Spanish architecture and construction firm Empty to its leak site, claiming that internal files had been exfiltrated from the Madrid-based company.

 Public reporting indicates that Empty, which specializes in complex architectural, museum, and exhibition projects, was listed after a ransomware attack.
 The company employs more than 50 professionals and maintains offices in Madrid, Barcelona, and Paris.
 It has delivered high-profile work including the Spanish Pavilion at Expo Dubai 2020 and BBVA’s “La Vela” headquarters.